Birth Center Accreditation Support Grants

 Applicants will also need to submit via email to email@example.com the following supporting documents to complete their grant application:

-- Birth center budget that includes costs of accreditation minus a grant for 50% of CABC fees.
+Annual birth center budget that includes costs of accreditation minus a grant for 50% of CABC fees.
+Click here to download a sample operating expense budget.

 HOW IS THE GRANT AWARDED?